-3. Speak to your friends with regards to their favorite online shops.
+3. Talk to your friends about their favorite online shops.
 There are millions of sites out there, and there is no method for you to find them all yourself.
-Talk to the people you understand to find out who the reputable online retailers are, and where they like to shop.
+Talk to the people you already know to find out who the reputable online retailers are, and where they like to shop.
 This will save you a lot of time as well as.